Queen's University Faculty of Law: International opportunities

 Queen's Law also offers exchange programs, visiting scholars and guest lecturers from law schools and legal institutions around the world, and the International Law Spring Program at the International Study Centre (ISC) at Herstmonceux Castle in East Sussex, England.

 The International Law Spring Program at Herstmonceaux Castle offers an academic program in international law taught by practitioners and academics from around the world.
 The international law certificate program is split into three streams: International Public Law, International Business Law and Comparative International Law, and is open to accredited law schools in Canada and the United States and international universities with which Queen's is an exchange partner.

 Taking advantage of the ISC's location, the International Law Spring Program includes a number of field trips to international institutions in Europe including the World Trade Organization in Geneva, the Canadian Mission to the European Union in Brussels, the International Criminal Tribunal in the Hague, the United Nations Office in Geneva, and the OECD in Paris, among other key institutions.

 Alumni

-Supreme Court Justice Cromwell graduated with a Bachelors of Law from Queens.
+Supreme Court Justice Cromwell graduated with a Bachelors of Law from Queen's.